-- 1) The current transport network including its limitations and capacity constraints across road, rail, public transport and active travel, and - 2) Required transport network upgrades to service the additional demand that is anticipated by industries locating to the RJP investigation area.
+- The current transport network including its limitations and capacity constraints across road, rail, public transport and active travel, and - Required transport network upgrades to service the additional demand that is anticipated by industries locating to the RJP investigation area.

-The South Jerrabomberra RJP is accessed via Tompsitt Drive and a new north-south collector (Environa Drive) that provides access to South Tralee residential area and the future North Tralee Light Industrial area, a future comprehensive high school that offers Science Technology Engineering and Mathematics (STEM) subjects and a planned innovation precinct in the Poplars development.
-Henry Place to the north provides access to commercial land including fast food restaurants, Aldi supermarket, service station and a future planned commercial precinct.
+The South Jerrabomberra RJP is accessed via Tompsitt Drive and a new north-south collector (Environa Drive) that provides access to South Tralee residential area and the future North Tralee Light Industrial area, a comprehensive high school, and a planned innovation precinct in the Poplars development.
+Henry Place to the north provides access to commercial land including fast food restaurants, Aldi supermarket, service station and a future local centre.